Ireland 2024!

 I have wanted to visit Ireland from the time my parents went there in the 1980’s and deferred it to when I retired.
 In 2023, after working for 46 years, I retired in April.
 As the summer went on, I got more and more interested and excited about making this trip.
 For many people, “exotic” travel is no big deal.
 For me, most of my travel has been for business and it was now that I switched gears to travel for pleasure.

 I haven’t been on a plane since I unofficially came off the road in 2011.
 That was 13 years ago.
 I knew I had to start a checklist of tasks that needed to be done to accomplish this trip.
-The trip is planned to run from June 9, 2024 through June 23, 2024.
+The trip was planned to run from June 9, 2024 through June 23, 2024.
 I have included a day-by-day interary of known events and plans for unknown events.
 Much of it is summarized in the link to the .pdf tour document above.
-They do a better job of explaining the exciting adventure.
+Vagabond does a better job of explaining the exciting adventure.

 The tour I have signed up for is 11 days in duration and is the more relaxed version of their offerings.
 I don’t have dreams of strenuous hiking or playing rounds of golf or sea kayaking.
 For me, the dream of going to Ireland is interacting with the people there, having drinks with them in the pubs, listening to the Irish accents, hearing the live music, and taking in the marvelous sites I have only seen in YouTube videos and the Irish TV and movies I consume.
 The tour company is called Vagabond and the tour name is: “11 Day Driftwood Discover Ireland Tour.”

-I will arrive in Dublin on June 10, 2024 in the early morning after departing from Boston on June 9, 2024.
-I’ll take the day to wander around nearby my hotel, get to bed early, and wake on June 11,2024 to start the tour which leaves from my hotel at 8:10 AM after my first Irish breakfast.
+I will arrive in Dublin on June 10, 2024 in the early morning after departing from Boston on the evening of June 9, 2024.
+I’ll take the day to wander around near my hotel, get to bed early, and wake on June 11,2024 to start the tour which leaves from the hotel at 8:10 AM after my first full Irish breakfast.

 For the next 11 days I will put myself in the hands of the tour operators to show and tell me what’s good and what not to be missed.
 When we complete our circumnavigation of the island in a counter-clockwise direction, I will check back into that same hotel and spend Friday night through Sunday morning diving more deeply into what Dublin has to offer in terms of museums, pubs, historic sites, and basic tourist stuff.